-

 - Pathway C: between 30 – 40 credits per annum (6 years to degree completion)

-Students who have successfully completed the Diploma can automatically progress to the Degree in Science & Technology Studies or one of the Specialist Diplomas listed below:
+Students who have successfully completed the Diploma can automatically progress to the Degree in Science & Technology Studies or one of the Diplomas listed below:

 Exemptions: Applicants who have completed accredited study in a relevant area may apply for exemptions.
 Credit may also be granted for demonstrable experiential learning.
 Exemptions may be granted up to a maximum of 5 modules in the Diploma cycle.
 Exemptions are considered by the programme board on a case-by-case basis.